2014 Law Conference for Tennessee Practitioners

 12:15 p.m. to 1:30 p.m.: Lunch on your own

-Mr. Kinnard will review recent developments in medical malpractice, including recent appellate court decision on compliance with pre-suit notice and certificate of good faith requirements.
+Mr. Kinnard will review recent developments in medical malpractice, including recent appellate court decisions on compliance with pre-suit notice and certificate of good faith requirements.

 - What does the Telephone Consumer Protection Act (TCPA) prohibit?